 I am always amazed by how far Pesto Genovese in America has strayed from its original, ideal perfection.
 How could something 1,200 years old and so beautiful, be so damned by one generation?
 Watered-down, over-salted, creamed, and mixed with chicken.

 It’s time for pesto’s second act in America.
 I’ve gone to the Consortium of Pesto Genovese Producers in Liguria for the official recipe.
 Here are a few ground rules:

 1) Use a marble mortar and a pestle (or a food processor on pulse mode as a second choice).

 2) Don’t be cheap with the ingredients.
 Use the freshest basil you can find.
 Wash it gently and pat it dry.
 Use Italian olive oil, cheese, and pine nuts.

 3) Trofie and trenette are the preferred pasta choices.

 Gently wash the basil in cold water and pat dry with a towel.
-Crush a glove of garlic in the mortar and add some basil (30 leaves per clove), and then a sprinkle of salt.
-In a gentle circular motion, use the mortar to tear the basil until it turns into a bright green oily liquid.
+Crush a clove of garlic in a mortar and add some basil (30 leaves per clove), and then a pinch of salt.
+Using a gentle circular motion, use the mortar to pound the basil until it turns into a bright green oily liquid.
 Repeat this process until all the basil and garlic are added.
 Add the pine nuts and gently crush them into the mixture.
-Next, add the cheese.
-When the cheese is mixed in, slowly drizzle in the olive oil while mixing together.
+Add the cheese and slowly drizzle in the olive oil while mixing together.
 Avoid turning the sauce into a puree; it should have a fine, leafy consistency.

 * If you don’t have a mortar and pestle, you can use a food processor, but use it on pulse mode, so as to avoid turning this into a puree.
 There should be a fine, leafy consistency.